prismatic-io/prism-mcp/README.md

 * `WORKING_DIRECTORY`: **Required.** Determines where Prism CLI commands are run from.
 * `PRISMATIC_URL`: Optional. `https://app.prismatic.io` by default.
 * `PRISM_PATH`: Optional.
 For pointing to a specific installation of `prism`.
-* `TOOLSET`: Optional.
-Specify the development toolset you'd like to use -- `integration`, `component`, or by default all tools.
+* `TOOLSETS`: Optional.
+Specify the development toolsets you'd like to use -- `integration`, `component`, or by default all tools.
 Being selective about what tools to register may improve performance.

 ### With Claude Desktop or Claude Code